 The digital interface of the DDC232 outputs the digital results via a synchronous serial interface consisting of a data clock (DCLK), a valid data pin (DVALID), a serial data output pin (DOUT), and a serial data input pin (DIN).
 The integration and conversion process is fundamentally independent of the data retrieval process.
-Consequently, the CLK and DCLK frequencies need not be the same, for best performance, it recommended that they be derived from the same clocking source to keep their phase relationship constant.
+Consequently, the CLK and DCLK frequencies need not be the same, though for best performance, it is highly recommended that they be derived from the same clocking source to keep the phase relationship constant.
 DIN is only used when multiple converters are cascaded and should be tied to DGND otherwise.
-Depending on tINT, CLK, and DCLK, it is possible to daisy-chain multiple converters.
+Depending on t{INT}, CLK, and DCLK, it is possible to daisy-chain multiple converters.
 This greatly simplifies the interconnection and routing of the digital outputs in those applications where a large number of converters are needed.
-Configuration of the DDC232 is set by a dedicated register addressed using the DIN\CFG and CLK\CFG pins.
+Configuration of the DDC232 is set by a dedicated register addressed using the DIN CFG CLK_CFG pins.